Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-sapien/readme.md

 Enable `debug_objects_bounding_spheres` and `debug_objects_collision_models ` alongside `debug_objects` to get the bounding spheres and collision debug to render.

+# Command line flags
+Command line flags can be passed to H1A Sapien at launch to change run-time behavior.
+These features are experimental and might not work as expected.

+- `-multipleinstance` command line flag can be used to allow multiple instances of Sapien to be launched at once.
+- `-data_dir` and `-tags_dir` can be used to change the tags and data directories.
+See [using custom content paths][using-custom-content-paths].

 # Menu options
 ## Switch BSP
 It is common for singleplayer scenarios to be comprised of multiple [BSPs][scenario_structure_bsp].
 The _Edit > Switch BSP_ option is used to change between them. **Always use this option to switch BSPs** and don't use [`switch_bsp`][scripting#functions-switch-bsp] in the [console][developer-console].
 The menu option performs additional functions that maintain proper editor state, whereas `switch_bsp` is intended for level scripts.